ekateriinal/angular-cvi-starter/README.md

 ---

-# CVI Library Starter App Playground

-This CodeSandbox playground serves as a starter app for integrating and experimenting with the CVI library in an Angular application.

 ## Getting Started

 1. Click on the "Fork" button in the top right corner to create your own copy of this playground.